-> This is a thick soup as published but if you want a really thick chili like result, leave out the beef broth.
+This is a thick soup as published but if you want a thick chili-like result, leave out the beef broth.

 This is 6/10 on the heat-o-meter.
-I though it would be hotter.
-Add more spices or another jalapeno if you want burning.
+I thought it would be hotter.
+Add more spices or another jalapeno if you want to burn.

 I suggest a lower fat burger (I used 90/10).
 There is no point that draining fat won’t remove a lot of spice.